anchetadev/PWA-IndexedDB-Guide/quickStartIndexedDB/readme.md

-# Quick start to IndexedDB (all CRUD operations)
+# Quick start to IndexedDB (all CRUD operations) Except U right now it's broken

 Screenshot of app located at bottom

+The whole poing of using indexedDB is so that we have a tool in the browser that can keep track of data so that when we implement some feature for offline use, we won't have MongoDB to solely rely on (MongoDB or any other DB which is using a virtual instance in production will _not_ work offline so this is our backup)

-I always start with something that makes sense, in this case we should check if the user has indexedDB available, if not we let them know that this will not work (offline use)
+I always start with something that makes sense, in this case we should check if the user has indexedDB available, if not we let them know that offline use will not work

 ```
 if (!window.indexedDB) {
-  console.log("Your browser doesn't support a stable version of IndexedDB.
+  alert("Your browser doesn't support a stable version of IndexedDB.
 Offline features will not be available.");
 }
 ```
 Now let's get into the more complex stuff, starting with making a connection to indexedDB.
 For now we can think of indexedDB as something like localstorage in context of PWA.
 We are using this so that we can enable offline features.
 Even if the user has no internet they will still have access to the browser's indexedDB (like localstorage).
 Unlike localstorage, indexedDB can store all types of different data types such as object and arrays whereas localstorage only accepted strings.